 Our brains are like modern computers that not only carry out the basic functions rather efficiently but are also able to perform value-added tasks that may, at first blush, seem like they’ve no bearing on our survival or reproductive needs.
 But deeper analysis often reveals that they do.

-For example, sense of humour may seem like a trait that has nothing to with our evolutionary needs.
+For example, having a sense of humour may seem like a trait that has nothing to with our evolutionary needs.
 We don’t see animals doing stand-up comedy.
-But in humans it signals intelligence, a quality that is perceived to be attractive by both the sexes.
+But in humans, it signals intelligence, a quality that is perceived to be attractive by both the sexes.